AGENCE-EMPLOI-JEUNES/humhub/ERP_SSO_INTEGRATION.md

 6. HumHub verifies the token and returns user data
 7. ERP logs the user in automatically
 8. User is redirected to the ERP dashboard

+### Logout Behavior
+- When user logs out of HumHub, they are automatically redirected to ERP
+- This provides a seamless user experience
+- Users can then log back into ERP or HumHub as needed

 ### Implementation Details